dotnet/runtime/docs/workflow/Codespaces.md

 See https://docs.github.com/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace for instructions on how to create a new codespace.

-### Workarounds

-There is an issue with Codespaces prebuilds that your repo will be checked out to the latest branch's HEAD.
-However, the binaries in the `artifacts` folder were built when the prebuild GitHub Action was run.
-Because of this, your build may be broken, depending on what kind of changes came into the repo that day.
-To fix this run the following after you create your codespace:

-* `git reset --hard $(cat ./artifacts/prebuild.sha)`

 ## Updating dotnet/runtime's Codespaces Configuration

 The Codespaces configuration is spread across the following places: